“I lie awake; I am like a lonely sparrow on the housetop.

-The Bible is very sensitive and aware of the difficulties of loneliness.
+The Bible is very sensitive and its aware of the difficulties of loneliness.

-Many in its pages, must deal with the sense of being left alone.
+We discover that the sense of being all alone is quite common.
 We’ll encounter this awful thing before our day is done.
 To be alone, isolated, and separated brings us a ‘solitary confinement‘ of our hearts.
 That difficult confinement will never be easy.

-There’s also a place where the Lord orders us to be quarantined.
-In order to deal with certain sins, He will purposefully isolate us from others.
-Believe it or not, our sinful attitude can spread to others.
+Sometimes, in order to deal with certain sins, our Father will purposefully isolate us from others.
+Believe it or not, your sinful attitudes can spread to others.
+Sin is often compared to spiritual leprosy.
 I have seen this and have experienced it for myself.

 Both David and Paul were often lonely.

 King David looked around and found nobody that he could be with.
-He felt like a solitary bird when all had flown away.
-The apostle Paul knew true abandonment.
+He felt like a solitary bird when all had flown away, and the apostle Paul knew true abandonment.
 Everyone had left him by himself in this difficult spot.
 The reality is, we need others.
-And often, too often, this is withheld from us, and we’re somewhat vulnerable.
+And often, too often, this is when this is withheld from us, and we’re somewhat vulnerable.

 Jesus knew what it was like to be terribly lonely.

-It very often can spur us into a deeper awareness of the Spirit.
-As a point of bruised weakness, it can bring us to a sense of His deep love for us.
-It will probably not change the situation, but it can change our hearts.
+It very often can spur us into a deeper awareness of the Spirit’s work.
+The only way I can describe it as a point of abandonment or isolation, but it also brings us to a sense of His deep love for us.

 Loneliness is one of our Lord’s favorite tools in restoring our hard hearts.
 It has a wonderful capacity to do things in us, that none of His other ways would work.
 It can be the perfect mechanism for Him to deeply touch us.
 And He will not hesitate to use it.

-Often there can be a severe loneliness as we move toward Him.
+Often there can be a definite loneliness as we move toward Him.

 “For He Himself has said, “I will never leave you nor forsake you.”